Articles | Volume 17, issue 7

 Short summary

-In ocean models, submarine melt of ice shelves is parameterized based on the heat budget at the interface.
-The heat budget includes the ocean heat transport, the heat conducted into the ice and the heat available for melting.
-Here we compare three different approaches to estimate the heat conduction.
-We show that the most accurate approximation is not the one used most, despite it overestimating the melt by up to 25 % and not being computationally more expensive.
+In ocean models, submarine melt of ice shelves is parameterized based on the heat budget at the ice–ocean interface.
+The heat budget includes the ocean heat transport, the heat conducted into the ice, and the heat available for melting.
+Here we compare three different approaches to estimating the heat conduction into the ice.
+We show that the most used approximation is not the most accurate one: it overestimates the melt by up to 25 % compared to the more accurate approximations.

 Johan Nilsson, Eef van Dongen, Martin Jakobsson, Matt O'Regan, and Christian Stranne